salsod-star/lendsqr-fe-test/README.md

-# Lendsqr Assessment -
+# Lendsqr Assessment - Dashboard

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Lendsqr allows you to automate your entire credit lifecycle with Lendsqr’s comprehensive end-to-end digital lending stack.
+Manage and optimize your lending process using extensively configurable loan decision workflow and easily adapt your offerings for your best customers.

 ## Table of contents